 We on the other hand, don’t always do it quite as perfectly.
 Created in God’s image, I imagine grace and truth are “instilled” in us.
 But we often tend to approach life gravitating towards one or championing one over the other.
 Have you noticed our country is in a civil war of sorts?—to say the least.
 No matter what the issue– immigration, guns or gender & sexuality, the battle escalates daily and it can get nasty.
 We live in a perpetually offended culture.
 At a closer look, each polarized extreme side in this battle is safeguarding one of these important attributes of God.
 This is a good thing.
 One side protects the idea that we need standards, accountability and truth.
 The other side defends the need for mercy, compassion and grace.
 The problem is you can’t have one exclusively without the other—it has some pretty dreadful consequences.

 Standards without compassion can become rigid and legalistic.
 It follows rules without regard to human pain or dignity.
 Truth (as in the Bible) can become a weapon, used to condemn, control or conform people to inflexible standards.
 In the area of gender and sexuality, it can look like strict conformity to gender roles and stereotypes.
 Usually, there is exclusion and condemnation for those who are “outside of the camp” and live out their sexuality differently.

 Grace (Without Truth)

 Compassion without standards leaves people enabled without taking personal responsibility.
 Lacking some structure for personal growth, a sense of entitlement can thrive.
 Truth becomes subjective and relative.
 Since everyone has “their own” it’s hard to actually pin things down and easy to ignore reality.
-Unbroundaried sexuality has consequences for individuals, families and communities.
+Unboundaried sexuality has consequences for individuals, families and communities.
 And in an effort to protect the rights and privacy of some, it sacrifices the rights and privacy of others.

 Both Extremes in the Culture War Exhibit the Same Things: